-Flex Aid: A district's Flex Aid allocation is determined by first calculating the sum of its base-year funding for Comprehensive Operating Aid, Minor Maintenance, Educationally Related Support Services Aid, Extraordinary Needs, Summer School and Limited English Proficiency Aid.
-To this amount is added the result of the following formula:
+Flex Aid1: A district's Flex Aid allocation is determined by first calculating the sum of its base-year funding for Comprehensive Operating Aid, Educationally Related Support Services Aid, Extraordinary Needs, Summer School, Limited English Proficiency and Minor Maintenance Aid.
+To this Tier 1 aid amount is added the result of the following formula:

-$$6.00 + (($55.00 \times Regional Cost Index) \times Flex Aid Ratio) \times Flex Selected TAPU for payment$
+$\underline{\text{Tier 2 Aid}} = \$6.00 + ((\$55.00 \times \text{Regional Cost Index}) \times \text{Flex}$ Aid Ratio) x Flex Selected TAPU for payment

-Flex Aid Ceiling: All districts will receive \$6.00 per pupil plus an additional \$55.00 per pupil adjusted for regional cost and district wealth.
+Flex Aid Ceiling: All districts will receive an apportionment based on \$6.00 per pupil, plus an additional \$55.00 per pupil adjusted for regional cost and district wealth.

-Flex Aid Ratio: The aid ratio is based on a school district's wealth compared to the State average.
-The poorer a school district, the higher its aid ratio and the greater the aid the State will pay per pupil.
+Flex Aid Ratio: The aid ratio is based on a school district's wealth compared to a State average.
+School districts with lower wealth will have higher aid ratios and receive greater amounts of State per pupil.
 The Flex Aid ratio is computed as follows: